Professional AssociationsProfessional Associations: ACM | IEEE | IEEE Computer Society

 Charles is past Director of Research and Senior Technical Advisor to the Institute for Information Infrastructure Protection (I3P) which is managed by Dartmouth College.
 Founded in 2002, the I3P is a national consortium of 28 universities, nonprofits, and national labs that is focused on doing funded research for the US Government in the area of cyber-security.
 For more information, see the I3P webpages.

-Charles is an Adjunct Professor at Dartmouth College where he teaches the Security and Privacy, Database Systems, and Software Design & Implementation courses to the grads & undergrads there and works with students on individual projects.
+Charles is an Adjunct Professor at Dartmouth College where he teaches the Cognitive Computing with Watson, Security and Privacy, Database Systems, and Software Design & Implementation courses to the grads & undergrads there and works with students on individual projects.

 Prior to taking on these roles, he led the Security and Privacy departments at IBM's Thomas J. Watson Research Center for several years.
 He continues to work with those teams and the teams at IBM's worldwide labs as well as with IBM's product, services, and sales organizations.
 He holds several US and European patents and has several publications from his work at IBM and Polytechnic University.